edsonayllon/Stratum-Implementation-For-Pantheon/README.md

 Ethminer also [does not seem to include a dev fee](https://github.com/ethereum-mining/ethminer).

-To ensure compatibility with MacOS going forward for Pantheon, while not deeply inhibiting hashrates compared to other solutions, Ethminer should be considered for Pantheon integration.
+Ethminer has compatibility for Windows, Linux and [MacOS](https://github.com/ArtSabintsev/Ethminer-for-macOS).

-Ethminer comes in [standalone executables](https://github.com/ethereum-mining/ethminer/releases/tag/v0.18.0) for Linux, MacOS and Windows.
+Ethminer comes in [standalone executables](https://github.com/ethereum-mining/ethminer/releases/tag/v0.18.0) for Linux and Windows.
 Ethminer can also be [built from source](https://github.com/ethereum-mining/ethminer/blob/master/docs/BUILD.md).

+However, Ethminer is GPL 3.0, which is compatible with Pantheon's Apache 2.0 license.
+However, the previous MacOS build for Ethminer is forked from `cpp-ethereum` when it was licensed GPL 2.0, which  is incompatible with Apache 2.0.

 ## 3 | API Protocols